elixirschool/elixirschool/lessons/en/basics/strings.md

 If we re-arrange the characters on String A, we can get the string B, and vice versa.

 So, how could we check if two strings are Anagrams in Elixir?
-The easiest solution is to just sort the graphemes of each string alphabetically and then check if both the lists are equal.
+The most straightforward approach is to sort the graphemes of each string alphabetically and then check if both the lists are equal.
 Let's try that:

 ```elixir